 Health Services Administration, Then and Now

-In essence, health services administration refers to the management and development of healthcare as well as its policies, products and solutions.
-To a certain extent, health services administrators work behind the scene to ensure that healthcare is practiced and delivered in an efficient and compliant manner.
+In essence, health services administration refers to the management and development of healthcare as well as its policies, products, and solutions.
+To a certain extent, health services administrators work behind the scenes to ensure that healthcare is practiced and delivered in an efficient and compliant manner.

 Do Health Administrators Work With Patients?

-Most health services administration professionals do not work on patients, like medics do; however, some work in counseling, management and research positions that will require them to talk with patients about their experiences with healthcare services received.
+Most health services administration professionals do not work on patients as medics do; however, some work in counseling, management and research positions that will require them to talk with patients about their experiences with healthcare services received.